instana/openapi/spec/descriptions/tagSyntheticResults.md

 ## Get Synthetic test playback result detail data

 ### Query Parameters
-* *type* The type of the detailed data.
+**type** The type of the detailed data.
 Its value is one of these types: SUBTRANSACTIONS, LOGS, IMAGES, VIDEOS, and HAR.

-* *name* The name of the file to be retrieved, if more than one file available for the same type.
+**name** The name of the file to be retrieved, if more than one file available for the same type.
 Used when the type equals to LOGS or IMAGES

+## Download a Synthetic test playback result detail data file

+### Query Parameter
+**type** The type of a single compressed file.
+Its value is one of these types: SUBTRANSACTIONS, LOGS, IMAGES, VIDEOS, and HAR.